xmagor/CTF-Writeups/README.md

 # CTF Writeups

 ---
 ⚠️**Disclaimer**⚠️:
 - All information presented here is for educational purposes.
 I am not responsible for the use or damage it may cause.
-- I am only a guy who has participed in some CTFs of differents plattaforms.
-I am fully grateful with them to allow anyone can learn and practice for free.
+- I am only a guy who has participated in some CTFs of different platforms.
+I am fully grateful to them to allow anyone can learn and practice for free.
-- I dont have any relationship with the plataforms where I have participied, more other than a player of the free CTFs events.
+- I don't have any relationship with the platforms where I have participated, other than as a player of the free CTFs events.
 - I share the content once the events are finalized (Probably with a delay while I prepare the documentation).
-- I apologize in advance for the spelling and/or grammatical erros.
-I will try to correct it over time.

 ---

-This repositore will store write-ups from some CTF in which I have participed.
+This repository will store write-ups from some CTF in which I have participated.

-The directory structure follow this rule:
+The directory structure follows this rule:

 ```
 {Year}-{Plataform}-{CTF Name}